gympass/cdn-origin-controller/README.md

 The following annotation controls how origins and behaviors are attached to CloudFront distributions:

 - `cdn-origin-controller.gympass.com/cdn.group`: a CDN group should be used to bind Ingress resources together under the same distribution.
+Required.
 If the group does not exist yet a new distribution will be provisioned.
 Example: `cdn-origin-controller.gympass.com/cdn.group: customer-portal`
+- `cdn-origin-controller.gympass.com/cdn.class`: the [CDN class](#cdn-classes) this Ingress resource belongs to.
+Required.
+Must match the CDN Class configured for the controller deployment that is meant to manage this Ingress.
 - `cdn-origin-controller.gympass.com/cf.alternate-domain-names`: a comma-separated list of alternate domains to be configured on the CloudFront distribution.
 Duplicates on the same or different Ingress resources from the same group cause no harm.
 Example: `alias1.foo,alias2.foo`
 - `cdn-origin-controller.gympass.com/cf.origin-request-policy`: the ID of the origin request policy that should be associated with the behaviors defined by the Ingress resource.
 Defaults to the ID of the AWS pre-defined policy "Managed-AllViewer" (ID: 216adef6-5c7f-47e4-b989-5492eafa07d3).
 If set to `"None"` no policy will be associated.
 - `cdn-origin-controller.gympass.com/cf.origin-response-timeout`: the number of seconds that CloudFront waits for a response from the origin, from 1 to 60.
 Example: `"30"`